Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies

 Fortunately, the way babies learn to control these primitive reflexes, occurs as a result of going through the normal, natural sequence of developmental movements – that is, through tummy time, head control, learning how to roll, crawl on their tummies, creep on hands and knees, climb and then walk.

-It is both fascinating and marvelous how it all happens.
+It is both fascinating and marvellous how it all happens.
 Each movement helps babies learn to control one or more of the primitive reflexes.

-Our free Primitive Reflexes video explains everything you need to know about these important reflexes; how they play a part in your baby’s development and what you can do to ensure your baby has the opportunities to fully control these reflexes.
+Our Primitive reflexes video explains everything you need to know about these important reflexes; how they play a part in your baby’s development and what you can do to ensure your baby has the opportunities to fully control these reflexes.

 Bindy Cummings (B.Ed hons) is a teacher, GymbaROO early childhood neurodevelopmental consultant, early childhood development lecturer, INPP consultant and iLS consultant.
 She is the Editor of GymbaROO’s First Steps magazine.